Business rates reliefs

 Certain types of properties in a defined rural area with a population below 3000 may be entitled to rural rate relief.
 The property must be the only general store, the only post office, or the only food shop and have a rateable value of less than £8,500.
 Or if it is the only public house or petrol filling station the rateable value must be less than £12,500.

 The property has to be occupied.
-If you are eligible to receive this relief the amount awarded is 50% of the full charge.
-We have discretion to award further relief on the remaining 50% of the bill.
-This is called discretionary rate relief, you can view this below.
+If you are eligible to receive this relief the amount awarded is up to 100% of the full charge.

 In addition to this, we can sometimes award relief on certain other occupied properties in a rural settlement where the rateable value is less than £16,500.